5/1/2025

 Carla Casella

 Okay, great.
-And then just any additional consumer trends either pre-tariff or are you seeing any major differences between your stores and your partner stores in terms of just traffic?
+And then just any additional consumer trends, either pre-tariff or are you seeing any major differences between your stores and your partner stores in terms of just traffic?

 speaker

-Danny Cudham
+Tammy Cudham

 speaker

-Mitch Fadal
+Mitch Fidel

 speaker